lambdastack/lambdastack/docs/home/howto/REPOSITORY.md

 Downloading requirements is one of the most sensitive steps in deploying a new cluster because lots of resources are being downloaded from various sources.

-When you see the following output from lscli, requirements are being downloaded:
+When you see the following output from lambdastack, requirements are being downloaded:

 ```shell
 INFO cli.engine.ansible.AnsibleCommand - TASK [repository : Run download-requirements script, this can take a long time